-2. GQ1(a) Some SOPs at the satellite sites are written and authorised by the same person.
-The DI is advised to implement a practice where the responsibilities of writing and authorising SOPs are assigned to different individuals.
-Having different individuals responsible for writing and authorising SOPs is important for maintaining a robust system of checks and balances.
-This separation ensures that SOPs are thoroughly reviewed and vetted, thereby reducing the risk of oversight or error.
-3. GQ3(c) It was found that while visitors to the establishment sign the Code of Conduct, there is no confirmation of their relevant knowledge of the Human Tissue Act 2004.
-The DI is advised to ensure that all visitors have relevant training on the Human Tissue Act 2004 before allowing them to handle human tissue samples.
-If visitors have not received such training, it is recommended that the establishment provide training to ensure compliance and proper handling of human tissue samples.
-4. T1(c) Several research groups working on the licensed premises routinely work with material held under project-specific approvals from recognised Research Ethics Committees (RECs).
+Number Standard Advice 1.
+C2(a) Clinical staff currently obtain consent for research work at the establishment.
+In the future, the establishment plans to recruit healthy volunteers for research and obtain consent through researchers.
+The DI is advised to develop equivalent consent training for the researchers to that received by the clinical staff who seek consent.
+2. T1(c) Several research groups working on the licensed premises routinely work with material held under project-specific approvals from recognised Research Ethics Committees (RECs).
 To improve awareness and oversight of storage requirements for all material held on the licensed premises, the DI is advised to implement a system to record and track the expiry dates of REC approvals.
 This will allow the DI to be aware of any material coming to the end of its approval so that it can be transferred to the governance of the HTA licence, transferred elsewhere, or disposed of.
-5. PFE2(c) The DI is advised to display the defined temperature range for storage on refrigerators where relevant materials are kept.
+3. PFE1 (c) The establishment has documented cleaning and decontamination procedures; however, there were typographical errors in the pertaining document.
+The DI is advised to review and correct these errors to ensure clarity and accuracy.
+4. PFE2(c) The DI is advised to display the defined temperature range for storage on refrigerators where relevant materials are kept.
 Displaying the defined temperature range for storage on refrigerators is beneficial for other users as it ensures clear and immediate access to important information.
 This practice can support the maintenance of proper storage conditions, thereby preserving the integrity and viability of the stored materials.
+5. PFE2 (c) The establishment currently downloads monthly data from the remote monitoring system to observe trends; however, they do not document these trends.
+The DI is advised consider how best to document temperature trends to support record-keeping and analysis.
+6. PFE2 (c) The DI is advised to implement a process to regularly test and periodically manually challenge fridge and freezer temperature alarms to provide an assurance that they are operating as expected.